sivakumarpalanikumar/CI-CD-using-AWS/README.md

 #  Getting Started with AWS Codepipeline

+# Codepipeline consists of

+#CodeCommit- for source
+#CodeArtifact - for generating artifact
+#CodeBuild - for Build files with dependencies
+#CodeDeploy - for deployment

 AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
 You can quickly model and configure the different stages of a software release process.
 CodePipeline automates the steps required to release your software changes continuously.
 For information about pricing for CodePipeline